golang/dep/docs/glossary.md

 Also called the "root project."

+## Deducible

+A shorthand way of referring to whether or not import path [deduction](#deduction) will return successfully for a given import path.
+"Undeducible" is also often used, to refer to an import path for which deduction fails.

 ## Deduction

-Deduction is the process of determining a source root from an import path.
+Deduction is the process of determining the subset of an import path that corresponds to a source root.
+Some patterns are known a priori (static); others must be discovered via network requests (dynamic).
 See the reference on [import path deduction](deduction.md) for specifics.

 ## Direct Dependency